 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-At September 30, 2022, the Company had a cash balance of \$401,811 and short term investments of \$670,000 to settle its current liabilities of \$962,752.
-Of the Company's current liabilities, \$394,946 have contractual maturities of less than 30 days and are subject to normal trade term.
-The Company also has sufficient funds to cover its long-term commitments on mineral claims as outlined in Note 10.
+At March 31, 2023, the Company had a cash balance of \$131,637 and short term investments of \$284,700 to settle its current liabilities of \$588,666.
+Of the Company's current liabilities, \$156,572 have contractual maturities of less than 30 days and are subject to normal trade term.

-The Company has working capital of \$490,185 at September 30, 2022 which, in the opinion of management, is sufficient to support the Company's normal operating requirements through its current reporting period.
+The Company has working capital of \$56,262 at March 31, 2023 which, in the opinion of management, might not be sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.
-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.
+The Company believes that external financing, likely in the form of equity offerings or cash from option payments on existing agreements, will be required in order to maintain its current operations.

-19. CAPITAL MANAGEMENT
+18. CAPITAL MANAGEMENT

 The Company defines capital that it manages as its shareholders' equity.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to pursue the development of its mineral properties and to maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-As at September 30, 2022, total managed capital was \$4,029,395 (December 31, 2021 - \$4,051,056)
+As at March 31, 2023, total managed capital was \$4,052,523 (December 31,2022 - \$3,867,816)